Programs and Teachers

 The Extended School Year [ESY] Program serves students from all school districts who require a 12-month program as determined by the local Committee on Special Education.

-These programs are designed for students with Autism Spectrum Disorders [ASDS].
-Our staff is trained in the TEACCH Model as developed at the University of North Carolina.
+These programs are designed for autistic and/or severely communicatively impaired students.
+Staff are trained in the TEACCH Model as developed at the University of North Carolina.
 A very defined program provides the structured environment required for the children to learn.
 Related services as designated on the student’s IEP are provided by TEACCH trained staff within the classroom.
+PEACCE Program

 The 1-6-1 programs serve students whose needs are determined to be highly intensive for reasons related to behavior, delayed development or physical disabilities.